-5.12.3 Entry for event loop
+4.14.3 Entry for event loop

 In this mode (PointerEntry), the pointers to histogram, event data and an optional Go4 condition are looked up by name once on initialization of the dynamic list.
-During the analysis, these pointers are used directly to test the condition and fill the histogram event-by-event.
-The information to locate the pointers is taken from the ROOT TClass information of the user event classes; it is not necessary to fill the event into a TTree.
+During the analysis, these pointers are used directly to test the

 For the pointer entry, at least the name of an existing histogram and one dimension of the event data must be specified.
 This is done in the Event data tab of the editor.
-Usually, for a new pointer entry the histogram should be created by (see above).
+Usually, for a new pointer entry the histogram should be created by $\square$ (see above).
 The new histogram item must then be dropped from the browser to the dynamic list window.